 Under the Anti-Social Behaviour, Crime and Policing Act 2014, any person who permits a dog that is in their charge to foul any area to which the public has access is committing an offence.
 The local authority is responsible for monitoring dog fouling and for taking offenders to court.

 What happens if my dog fouls in a public place?

 We encourage all dog owners to clean up after their dog has fouled in a public place, as dog fouling is unpleasant and poses a public health risk.
 If your dog fouls in a public place and you do not clean it up, you will be breaking a Public Spaces Protection Order under the Anti-social Behaviour, Crime and Policing Act 2014.

 If an authorised officer witnesses you not cleaning up after your dog, you will be given a fixed penalty of £100 (which is reduced to £75 if paid within 10 days).
 If you refuse to pay the fixed penalty you may be taken to court, fined up to £1000 plus costs and receive a criminal record.
-You can pay the fixed penalty notice at any of our customer service centres at Thrapston, Rushden or Oundle.
-Payments can also be made by post (cheques only), over the telephone using a credit/debit card or online.
+You can pay the fixed penalty notice over the telephone using a credit/debit card, online or by post (cheques only) sent to North Northamptonshire Council, Cedar Drive, Thrapston, NN14 4LZ.

 Reporting Dog Fouling

 If you witness someone letting their dog foul without cleaning it up afterwards in a public place, you should report this to us with as much information as possible, such as:

 - Time/date/location of incident